swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 programming.

-Expect more posts in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, client/server template sharing, relational user interfaces, and more.
+Expect more posts in the future elaborating ideas I've only hinted at or haven't mentioned: VCR playback of UI state, trivial UI instrumentation, client/server template sharing, relational user interfaces, and more.

 A huge thanks to [Jordan Walke](http://twitter.com/jordwalke)) for giving me the original inspiration for Om via a Twitter conversation